 - Vehicle costs associated with running your property portfolio

 *Note most buy-to-hold properties are subject to the interest non-deductibility rules introduced in 2021.
 There are some exceptions, e.g. new builds.

 While this list is not comprehensive for a passive investor, it is a good starting point and something you can be assured that GRA will be looking at annually for you if we are managing your affairs.

 Cashbooks & annual accounting information - how do we collect information from you?

-The process of providing your accountants the information they need at year end to do your tax, is simple and fast.
+Providing your accountants the information they need at year end to do your tax is simple and fast.

 - Firstly you need to fill in an Annual Client Questionnaire, a form into which you enter all of the things the accountant wants to know, e.g. any assets you bought or sold during the year, your cash receipts and payments throughout the year, and your home office claim.
-At GRA you can do all of this easily and securely online via our IQ Online tool.
+At GRA you can do all of this easily and securely online via our CA Portal tool.